taha0zkan/taha0zkan/README.md

 <h1>Welcome To My GitHub Profile!</h1>

-I'm Taha, a JR—Software Developer.
-I am also a computer engineering student
+<h1>I'm Taha, a JR—Software Developer.
+I am also a computer engineering student</h1>

 Here are some ideas to get you started: